-The XML Namespace Definition Document should conform to HTML, as specified in HTML 5.2HTML 5.2.
+The XML Namespace Definition Document should conform to HTML, as specified in HTML 5.2.

-Annex CAnnex C lists a sample XML Namespace Definition Document.
+Annex C lists a sample XML Namespace Definition Document.

 5.7 Compatibility with Legacy XML Namespace URI Syntax

 Earlier versions of this Administrative Guideline specified a substantially different syntax for XML Namespace URIs.
 For instance, the string "schemas" was used instead of "ns" and a number sign ("#") character could terminate the URI, with an otherwise empty fragment identifier component.
 This syntax is deprecated.